dangus1924/-node-db3-project/README.md

 For this lab you will

 - write SQL statements against the `northwind.db3` database.
 Once you have the correct SQL Statement for each query, write it inside the _queries.sql_ file under the corresponding comment.
-- write the db helper methods for the `schemes` resource in `./schemes/scheme-model.js`
+- write the db helper methods for the `schemes` resource in `./schemes/scheme-model.js`m

 ### Multi Table Queries

-Use a graphical tool like `SQLite Studio` to open `./data/northwind.db3` and execute the following queries:
+Use a graffrphical tool like `SQLite Studio` to open `./data/northwind.db3` and execute the following queries:

 - Display the ProductName and CategoryName for all products in the database.
 Returns 77 records.
 - Display the order Id and shipper CompanyName for all orders placed before August 9 2012.
 Returns 429 records.